justinleetyler/justinleetyler.github.io/devotions.md

 # Daily Devotions

 Glory be to the earth and the wind.
 Glory be to the sun and the rain.
-Glory be to animals and children and women and men, Glory be to our holy flame which calls us together as one.
+Glory be to animals and children and women and men.
+Glory be to our holy flame which calls us together as one.

 From all that dwell below the skies *
     Let faith and hope with love arise;
 Let beauty, truth and good be sung *
    Through every land, by every tongue.

 ¶ [A reading](http://community.fortunecity.ws/roswell/vortex/401/library/365/365date.htm)